 Ingredients

-- 6 Tablespoons salted butter
+- 6 tablespoons salted butter

-- 3 Tablespoons flour (1–1 gluten free flour works too)
+- 3 tablespoons flour (1–1 gluten free flour works too)

-- 1 1/2 Teaspoon kosher salt
+- 1 1/2 teaspoon kosher salt

-- 1 1/2 cup unsweetened almond milk
+- 1 1/2 cup unsweetened almond milk or regular milk

-- 8oz goat cheese
+- 8oz goat cheese, broken into small chunks

 Instructions